Dec 22 2022

 Raffles city, home to some of Singapore’s (the world’s) most prominent names in the fashion and beauty industry, saw a tech twist with Sephora cosmetics going all digital with their products!
 Empowered with Zoom Visual’s software, the brand leveraged customer experience by electronically displaying what they have on offer, highlighting special deals and discounts, providing “How to” guides, promoting new launches, and much more!

-The store uses a combination of digital displays such as hanging LED panels, visually appealing digital posters, and a P1.58mm LED Display Screen that works like a dynamic canvas offering high resolution.
+The store uses a combination of digital displays such as hanging LED panels, visually appealing digital posters, and a P1.58mm LED Display Screen that works like a high-resolution dynamic canvas.

-Avoid additional costs of replacing and repairing billboards, which significantly slows advertising agencies’ business.
+• Avoid additional costs of replacing and repairing billboards, significantly slowing advertising agencies’ business.

 Digital signage ad screens are one of the most common ways to communicate your brand message!
 But where do they tend to get noticed the most?
 Here is a list of places where your advert will likely get noticed!